zuchunshan/NNparser/readme.md

 - type the command as the following format to get the results

-  ​	`python torch2table.py -n resnet50 -b 1 -e 1`
+  `python torch2table.py -n resnet50 -b 1 -e 1`

-- three optional arguments are:
+- six optional arguments are:

   -n: the name of the neural network model.
 Tested models are listed below.
 Please note that the name is **case-sensitive**

   -b: batch-size of the input data

   -e: element size in byte, for example, float32 = 4, int8 =1, etc.

+  -c: channel size of the input data tensor, default at 3 for RGB pictures

+  -H: height size of the input data tensor, default at 224

+  -W: width size of the input data tensor, default at 224

 - The results are exported as the excel tables in ''/output/torch/''.